Altermagnetic Flatband-Driven Fermi Surface Geometry for Giant Tunneling Magnetoresistance: Results

 Monolayer $\mathrm{V_2Te_2O}$ exhibits a tetragonal lattice with a checkerboard configuration [Figure 2(a)].
 Each vanadium atom is coordinated by four Te and two O atoms in a distorted octahedral environment, and exhibits staggered out-of-plane magnetization.
 In the multilayer form, $\mathrm{V_2Te_2O}$ adopts an AB-AFM stacking, where adjacent layers are laterally shifted by half a unit cell and alternate in spin orientations \cite{doi:10.1021/acs.inorgchem.8b02280}.
 Structurally, the two opposite-spin sublattices are not related by spatial inversion or translation, but are instead connected by $C_{4z}$ or $M_{1\bar{1}0}$ operation.
 This symmetry arrangement gives rise to a planar $d$-wave altermagnetic order, which is reflected in its spin-split band structures.
 The energy bands along the $\mathrm{\Gamma-X-M}$ and $\mathrm{\Gamma-Y-M}$ paths exhibit opposite spin splitting [Figure 2(c)], whereas those along the $\mathrm{\Gamma-M}$ path remain spin-degenerate.
 This momentum-dependent spin texture results in discrete spin-polarized Fermi pockets near the X and Y valleys, whereas multiple band crossings near the $\Gamma$ point generate an extended spin-degenerate continuum at the Fermi level.

 $\mathrm{RbV_2Te_2O}$ and $\mathrm{KV_2Se_2O}$ are experimentally confirmed metallic $d$-wave altermagnets \cite{zhang2025crystal, KV2Se2O}.
 These altermagnets share an identical layered structure, consisting of $\mathrm{V_2Te(Se)_2O}$ sheets separated by Rb/K atoms [Figure 2(b)].
 They crystallize in a tetragonal lattice with space group $P_4/mmm$.
 Nuclear magnetic resonance measurements reveal staggered spin orientations of V atoms along the $c$ axis within each $\mathrm{V_2Te(Se)_2O}$ plane, with a N\'eel temperature well above room temperature.
 The magnetic structure also breaks both $\mathcal{PT}$ and $\mathcal{T}t$ symmetries, while preserving combined symmetries such as $[C_2||C_{4z}]$ and $[C_2||M_{1\bar{1}0}]$ (the left operation acting in spin space while the right acting in real space).
 These symmetry characteristics produce spin-split patterns analogous to those of bulk $\mathrm{V_2Te_2O}$ [Figures 2(d,e)].
 The spin-resolved Fermi surfaces of both compounds consist of quasi-2D sheets extending along $k_z$, with distinct pockets near the Brillouin zone (BZ) boundaries.
-Due to the intercalation of Rb/K atoms, the interlayer distance in $\mathrm{RbV_2Te_2O}$ and $\mathrm{KV_2Se_2O}$ (7.47~\AA) is significantly larger than in multilayer $\mathrm{V_2Te_2O}$ (6.38~\AA), leading to nearly-flat Fermi surface sheets.
 A comparison of the $k_z = 0.2$ Fermi surface cross-sections reveals that $\mathrm{RbV_2Te_2O}$ retains arc-like regions of residual overlap, while $\mathrm{KV_2Se_2O}$ achieves nearly complete spin separation, with only four spin-degenerate nodal points.
 The presence of such minimal spin-degenerate regions suggests strong suppression of AP-state leakage current and, consequently, large TMR in these altermagnetic systems.

+The emergence of the altermagnetic flatbands observed in these two materials can be traced to a pronounced directional anisotropy in the electronic dispersion \cite{lai2506d} (See Section B of the Supporting information for details).
+As shown in Figure S3, the band giving rise to the quasi-2D Fermi surface sheets in both $\mathrm{RbV_2Te_2O}$ and $\mathrm{KV_2Se_2O}$ is dominated by the V-$d_{xz}$ orbital for spin-up electrons and by the V-$d_{yz}$ orbital for spin-down electrons.
+This orbital selectivity induces a strong spin-dependent crystallographic anisotropy between the $x$ and $y$ directions.
+Moreover, owing to the intercalation of Rb/K atoms, electronic coupling along the $z$ direction is intrinsically weaker than that within the $xy$ plane.
+As a result, altermagnetic flatbands emerge in these layered compounds, leading to minimal spin channel overlap at the Fermi level.